MileHacker Logo

 • Underestimating Altitude: Many visitors arrive from sea level and immediately engage in strenuous activity.
 Drink plenty of water and take it easy on your arrival day.

-• Not Booking Pikes Peak Cog Railway in Advance: Tickets for the Cog Railway get sold out fast, notably in the summertime and fall.
-Book online as soon as your travel dates are firm.
+• Not Booking Pikes Peak Cog Railway in Advance: Tickets for the Cog Railway sell out quickly, notably in the summertime and fall.
+Reserve online as soon as your travel dates are firm.

 • Ignoring Sun Protection: The high altitude means stronger UV rays.
 Always use high-SPF sunscreen, wear a hat, and use UV-protective sunglasses, on overcast days too.